A major early victory in the War

 Evacuation Day is not a federal holiday, but is still celebrated with glee throughout Boston,

-In 2025, Evacuation Day will be observed on Monday, March 17.
+In 2026, Evacuation Day will be observed on Tuesday, March 17.
 Watch for local schools and government offices to be closed.
-Banks and post offices will be open on Monday, but other businesses may close in celebration.
+Banks and post offices will be open, but other businesses may close in celebration.

 Boston